Feeling drained by your lunch break? Yeah, me too.

 Before you go straight for the coffee, consider a more potent beverage, the energy drink.
-They’re tasty, refreshing, full of caffeine, and will get you more wired than any double expresso shot drink you can think of.
+They’re tasty, refreshing, full of caffeine, and are specifically designed to sustain high levels of productivity and performance, whether physical or mental.

-First, we’ll review the 10 best energy drinks on the market.
-Then, we’ll dive deeper into how they work to help you feel energized and focused.
+Our researchers reviewed the best energy drinks on the market, plus dug in-depth on the research into how they work to keep you energized and focused throughout the day.